There are many ways to help protect your loved ones from scams.

 - Don't write bank details down - Tell your loved one not to write down their PIN, password or other banking details.
 This will stop anyone else from using them.

-- Put cash in the bank - Make sure your loved one keeps most of their cash in the bank and not in the house.
+- Put cash in the bank - It’s safer to keep most of their cash in the bank and not in the house.

-- Keep an eye on cheques - If your loved one has a cheque book, make sure it's kept safe and all the cheques are counted.
+- Keep an eye on cheques - If they have a cheque book, make sure it's kept safe and all the cheques are counted.

 Important legal information